Atdhe Nuhiu: APOEL

 On 11 September 2020, it was announced that he had signed for Cypriot club APOEL.
 After one season his contracted was terminated on 18 June 2021.

-Rheindorf Altach
+SCR Altach

-On 30 June 2021, Nuhiu signed a two-year contract with Rheindorf Altach, marking his return to the Austrian Bundesliga.
+On 30 June 2021, Nuhiu signed a two-year contract with SCR Altach, marking his return to the Austrian Bundesliga.
 He made his competitive debut on 17 July, in the first round of the 2021–22 edition of the Austrian Cup, also scoring his first goal in a surprising 2–1 loss to third-tier Regionalliga side SC Kalsdorf.
 He made his league debut in a 1–0 defeat to LASK at home a week later on 24 July, where he played 63 minutes before being replaced by Noah Bischof.
 His first goal came against his former club Rapid Wien on 15 August, a converted penalty-kick in injury time to secure a 2–1 win.
+He announced his retirement as a player on 13 October 2024.

 International career

 Nuhiu has played for the Austria U21 side, however on 10 September 2009 he made declarations to the media that he would not play for Austria, but rather for Albania as it is his dream to play for his own nation.
 In addition, when he scored two goals against the Albanian U21s in a qualifier match, he refused to celebrate.
 On that occasion he was wearing red-and-black boots to honor Albania.
 In an interview in April 2014, Nuhiu declared that it is his only intention to play for Austria, although he admitted that he had been in talks with other associations previously.
 On 7 November 2014, Nuhiu reiterated his desire to play for Austria, should a call-up arise.

 On 18 November 2010, Nuhiu stated in an interview to the media that the problem with playing for Albania was citizenship, as he had Austrian citizenship and to receive Albanian citizenship he needed to give it up, as Austria did not permit dual citizenship.
 Media reported that he was called by the coach of Albania, Gianni de Biasi, for the friendly match against Armenia, on 14 August, but De Biasi did not include him in the final call up.
 However, on 20 August 2013 media reported that Nuhiu had started the procedures to get an Albanian passport in order to be able to represent the senior Albania national team in the future.